 Make Your Screens Rules

-No matter who you choose to listen to, don’t do what I did and hand over devices to them without some rules.
+Don’t do what I did and hand over devices to your kids without setting some rules.
 Kids need expectations to meet.
 Decide what is acceptable or unacceptable and let them know that.

 My total miss can help you have one of your hits if you create some guidelines using the questions below to get you started and make a technology contract!
-(You can scroll to the bottom and sign-up to get a pre-made version from me for free with fill in the blanks.)
+(Scroll to the bottom and sign-up to get a pre-made version from me for free with fill in the blanks.)

 Screens Time Limits